jetaggart/te/README.md

 # te - universal test runner

 Well.. soon to be universal test runner.
 The vision is to build a generic command line interface for running tests.
-Because no one rights one language anymore.
+Because no one uses a single language anymore.

 ## Usage